qzcool/startupideas/CONTRIBUTING.md

-Help needed:
+# Proofreading
-1. Proofreading.
-Improvement of the grammer and vocabulary.
+Improvement of the grammer and vocabulary is always welcomed.

+# More ideas
+Fork the repo and make a pull request with your ideas filling in the chapter.